 - How to Calculate Moving Averages in Excel?

 Moving Average in Excel is used to find the average of rolling iteration data by using the AVERAGE function in multiple iterations.
 Moving average smooths the discrepancies in the data which may have multiple ups and downs.
 We can use an inbuilt application for Moving Average which can be accessed from the Data Analysis option under the Data menu ribbon.
 For this, select the input range and the output cell, this will automatically return the smoothened moving average data.
 If we want to use the AVERAGE function then, choose at least the last 3 iteration data.
 Moving Average method is widely used in Demand Forecasting, Prediction of the next value in many fields.

 The overall average of the 12 months sale is 184.

-But moving average is a little bit different here.
-Firstly excel moving average will calculate the average for first three months i.e. Jan, Feb, and Mar month.
+But the moving average is a little bit different here.
+Firstly excel moving average will calculate the average for the first three months i.e. Jan, Feb, and Mar month.

 Then it will leave out Jan for the next average calculation and takes only Feb, Mar, and April month data.